overview

 Other AllTrails users from the in-store app reviews, also complain about the confusing trails that are lacking identification markers.

-Upon noting down interface design patterns that I noticed within the app, I concluded that:
+upon noting down interface design patterns that I noticed within the app, I concluded that:

 images take up a majority of the space